-The 70-761 Exam covers SQL Server 2016.
-Since this exam covers querying data, most of the topics covered in the 70-461 Exam are also covered, so if you’re familiar with that exam you’re in luck.
+In the 70-761 exam covers the SQL Server 2016.
+Since this exam covers the data query, most of the topics that are included in the 70-461 exam are also covered.
+So, if you are familiar with that exam, then you are in luck!

-If not, I would recommend checking out our study guide, as it details every topic covered by the 70-761 exam.
+If not, then I would recommend that you check out our study guide as it details every topic is included in the 70-761 exam.

-The purpose of this post is to highlight added topics, which fortunately are few.
+The purpose of this post is to highlight the added topics, which fortunately are few.

-JSON is a popular text format used for exchanging data between application.
-It is used in mobile apps, and used to store unstructured data.
-If you’re familiar with XML, then check out this example.
+JSON is a popular text format used for exchanging data between applications.
+It is used in mobile apps and is used to store unstructured data.
+Are you familiar with XML?
+Then, you need to check out this example.

-Since JSON is becoming more prevalent is makes sense SQL Server can handle this format as it can XML.
-Key JSON capabilities you’ll want to focus on for the 70-761 exam are how to:
+With the prevalence of JSON, it just makes sense that the SQL Server can handle this format as it can with XML.
+With the key JSON capabilities, you would want to focus on the 70-761 exam regarding how to: